 Minimum Required Documentation

-- A passport valid for travel to the United States and with a validity date at least six months beyond the applicant's intended period of stay in the United States
+- A valid passport with a validity date at least six (6) months beyond the applicant's intended period of stay in the United States;

 - One (1) 2 x 2 inch (51 x 51 mm) color photograph.
 Visit the Nonimmigrant Visa Photograph Requirements page here.